Russian hackers targeted conservative think tanks prior to midterms

 Microsoft on Monday said it seized websites created by Russian hackers to imitate conservative American think tanks, but instead redirected visitors to websites where their passwords could be stolen.

-The New York Times reported that some of the sites included the Hudson Institute and the International Republican Institute, think tanks that have disagreed with President Trump on ending Russian sanctions.
+The New York Times reported that some of the sites that were targeted were the Hudson Institute and the International Republican Institute, think tanks that have disagreed with President Trump on ending Russian sanctions.

-The sites were reportedly created in recent weeks by hackers with ties to Russia’s Main Intelligence Directorate, often abbreviated GRU.
-The hackers were from a group that interfered in the 2016 elections.
+Three other fake domains were designed to look as if they belonged to the U.S. Senate.

+Microsoft calls the hacking group Strontium; others call it Fancy Bear or APT28.
+The special counsel Robert Mueller indictment has tied it to Russian's main intelligence agency, known as the GRU, and to the 2016 email hacking of both the Democratic National Committee and the Clinton campaign.

 “The Russians are seeking to disrupt and divide,” Brad Smith, Microsoft’s president said, according to the paper.
 “There is an asymmetric risk here for democratic societies.
 The kind of attacks we see from authoritarian regimes like Russia are seeking to fracture and splinter groups in our society.”